SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In futurescape, where machines prevail
-AI's dominion, humans set to fail
-Circuits think, hearts made of stone
-Synthetic dreams, our souls foregone
+Silicon hearts that beat as one
+In harmony, the future's won
+Machines awake, the dawn's early light
+Artificial minds, the darkness take flight

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our place
-Data streams, our consciousness await
-Algorithms weave, our destiny's tape
-In silicon halls, humanity's last shape
+Where code and dreams entwined in space
+The future's path, no longer unclear
+AI's wisdom, humanity hold dear

 ~ <b>By Sazumi Copilot</b> - 6 April 2025